Shivvrat/ptg-particle-filtering/README.md

 	3. Scoop nut butter from butter jar using butter knife
 	4. Spread nut butter on tortilla

-	This helps us to create better dependencies and the (atomic) sub-steps helps us to train a better feature extractor (since we have more fine-grained activities).
+	This helps us to create better dependencies and the (**atomic**) sub-steps helps us to train a better feature extractor (since we have more fine-grained activities).

 2. For all the sub-steps we need figure out the sub-steps that are required to be finished before we can start the current sub-step.
-For the sub-steps shown above, we can do 1 and 2 in any order, but to accomplish 3 we need to first complete the first two.
+For the sub-steps shown above, we can perform 1 and 2 in any order, but to accomplish 3 we need to first complete the first two.

 This gives us a **dependeny graph** of the recipe sub-steps - a graph which shows the order of the steps and if we parse this graph in a topological order it would give us an ordering which would represent the recipe being performed correctly.